 During the summer, a free concert series, Ayre in the Square, is held on Saturday afternoons.
 Guests enjoy the music of local touring artists, sun, wine, and beer.
 The park has also become a wonderful backdrop for small, intimate weddings.

 In the winter, Christmas in The Ward boasts the lighting of the Christmas Tree, Santa, and live reindeer.
 Hot cocoa for the kids (and the adult version) keep it festive along with cookie sales by the Historic Third Ward Association.

-The Friends of Catalano Square look to make 2018 a year of change, with the format of the flagship event, Ayre in the Square.
-The 2018 series will move from Thursdays to Saturdays, and feature four regional acts at each event, as opposed to two acts per show previously.
+The Friends of Catalano Square strive to make Ayre in the Square an annual tradition.
+The 2019 series will be held on four Saturdays, and feature four regional acts at each event, as opposed to two acts per show previously.
 Bring your friends to enjoy the summertime in Milwaukee at Ayre in the Square!